-Basic.
+BASIC.
 The first area of required knowledge concerns the product being delivered; in this case, natural gas.
 It is lighter than air and rises if released.
 It is odorless and colorless, which is why odorant is added to aid in leak detection.
 It is flammable, which is why customers will pay for it.
+It can accumulate and explode, which is why it must be treated with care and respect.
 All of these basic properties will influence the selection of equipment at stations.

 While these characteristics are important, they are not enough to properly design a station.
 Knowledge of the specific natural gas to be used at a particular location is also needed.
-The hope is for clean, dry, pipeline-quality natural gas, with consistent composition, but the reality is often something else.
+The hope is for clean, dry, "pipeline-quality" natural gas, with consistent composition, but the reality is often something else.

-Higher Hydrocarbons and Other Impurities.
+HIGHER HYDROCARBONS AND OTHER IMPURITIES.
 Natural gas is usually produced with higher hydrocarbons such as propane, butane, and pentanes.
 These "heavies" can cause problems in a station, dropping out in liquid form to damage regulator seats and boots, turbine meter blades, and customer equipment.
 If it is not economical to remove the liquids by gas processing, stations can be protected by pipeline drips and separators.
 These, in turn, add to inspecting and operating costs.
+A lesser-known problem of such hydrocarbons is their ability to "mask" or remove many commonly-used odorants from the gas stream, with potentially disastrous effects.

-A lesser-known problem of such hydrocarbons is their ability to "mask" or remove many commonly used odorants from the gas stream, with potentially disastrous effects.
 Another consideration in sizing equipment is wide swings in gas composition, as from gasoline plant upsets.
-A regulator passing 1,200 Btu/ft3 natural gas may adequately feed an industrial boiler, but it may fire improperly if the natural gas heating value drops to 950 Btu/ft3.
+A regulator passing 1200 Btu/ft3 natural gas may adequately feed an industrial boiler, but it may fire improperly if the natural gas heating value drops to 950 Btu/ft3.

 Natural gas often carries with it producing formation sand, welding slag, pipeline scale, and other solids which can damage equipment.
-These can be handled with properly sized strainer baskets or disposable element filters.
+These can be handled with properly-sized strainer baskets or disposable element filters.
 If used, however, these items must be included for inspection and maintenance.

-Water vapor is also a common impurity that can cause pilot or main regulator freezing, loss of control, loss of flow capacity, and internal corrosion.
+Water vapor is another common impurity.
+It can cause pilot or main regulator freezing, loss of control, loss of flow capacity, and internal corrosion.
 Water vapor can be controlled by either removing it, with glycol dehydrators or desiccant adsorbers; or by limiting its detrimental effects, using pilot regulator heaters, line heaters, or alcohol injection.
 If alcohol injection is chosen, attention must be given to the rubber compounds used in the equipment, as some are deteriorated by methanol.